collinsoken/Vrinda-Store-Analysis/README.md

 Additionally, the dominance of sales from *Maharashtra*, *Karnataka*, and *Uttar Pradesh* (70% combined) suggests that these regions should remain a focal point for targeted promotions, localized advertising, and logistical optimization.

 The *Set* category is the dominant category for products sold in the store.
-This shows a high interest from customers in Set products, which indicates a clear opportunity for optimizing marketing campaigns, narrowing down customer preferences and explore more product offerings in this categories.
+This shows a high interest from customers in Set products, which indicates a clear opportunity for optimizing marketing campaigns, narrowing down customer preferences and exploring more product offerings in this categories.

 The *Adult* and *Young Adult* groups are the main contributors to both Women’s and Men’s categories, representing over 75% of sales.
 This demographic alignment should guide product design, seasonal collections, and influencer partnerships to better resonate with their preferences and lifestyle.